 I’ve been a happy user of wunderlist

-for some months, but some synchronisation bugs that impacted my lists (the lists were not the same between devices) make me lose confidence and that’s not a good situation for a todo manager !
+for some months, but some synchronization bugs that impacted my lists (the lists were not the same between devices) make me lose confidence and that’s not a good situation for a todo manager!

 Looking around I came to todoist

-I’m using it since 6 months and I’ve even subscribed a premium account last week (first time for me !).
+I’m using it for 6 months and I’ve even subscribed a premium account last week (first time for me !).